robertorcosta/azure-docs.pt-br/articles/aks/azure-disk-csi.md

   storageClassName: managed-csi-shared
 ```

-Create the storage class with the [kubectl apply][kubectl-apply] command and specify your `shared-disk.yaml` file:
+Create the storage class with the [kubectl apply][kubectl-apply] command, and specify your `shared-disk.yaml` file:

 ```console
 $ kubectl apply -f shared-disk.yaml